Best Generators for Hurricane Season 2026

 Cons:

-- 23% THD is high - use surge protectors for sensitive electronics
+- 23% THD is very high and requires surge protection for electronics

 Also available: Cummins Onan P9500df — $1,272